 To donate Name your choice: "Accuvein Appeal" on the donation page

-We are currently fundraising for one at Chase Farm Hospital endoscopy unit and Barnet blood test clinic.
+We are currently fundraising for one at Chase Farm Hospital Blood test unit.

 Bladder Scanner Appeal

-A non-invasive piece of equipment detecting urinary retention
+A non-invasive piece of equipment that detects urinary retention

-For many patients in hospital ensuring that they are functioning normally, especially post-op, is a vital sign needed for recovery.
-The bladder scanner is an accurate way of determining if a patient is able to empty their bladder suffieciently to prevent infection.
+We need to ensure that the vital functions of patients in hospital work normally, especially post-op, as this is a vital sign of recovery.
+The bladder scanner is an accurate way of determining if a patient is able to empty their bladder sufficiently to prevent infection.

 How does this help?